-What general ongoing regu latory and compliance requirements will I need to satisfy?
-Do these obligations app bly to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit in Custody of reserve assets (continued) The reserve assets must be held in custody by no later than five working days after the date of issuance of the ART by one or more of the following: a CASP, where the reserve assets are cryptoassets; a credit institution, for all types of reserve assets; an investment firm, where the reserve assets are financial instruments.
+What general ongoing regu What general ongoing regulatory and compliance requirements will I need to satisfy? to my firm?
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Custody of reserve assets (continued) The reserve assets must be held in custody by no later than five working days after the date of issuance of the ART by one or more of the following: a CASP, where the reserve assets are cryptoassets; a credit institution, for all types of reserve assets; an investment firm, where the reserve assets are financial instruments.
 Issuers must exercise all due skill, care and diligence in the selection, appointment and review of CASPs, credit institutions and investment firms appointed as custodians.
 The custodian must be a legal person different from the issuer.
-Issuers must ensure that the CASPs, credit institutions and investment firms appointed as custodians of the reserve assets, taking into account their accounting practices, safekeeping procedures and internal control mechanisms.
+Issuers must ensure that the CASPs, credit institutions and investment firms appointed as custodians have the necessary expertise and market reputation to act as custodians of the reserve assets, taking into account their accounting practices, safekeeping procedures and internal control mechanisms.
 The appointment of a custodian must be evidenced by contractual arrangements, which must ensure that the reserve assets held in custody are protected against claims of the custodian's creditors.
 Custodian appointments must be reviewed on a regular basis.
 Specific requirements apply to the custodians relating to the manner in which custody is carried out and compensation for loss.
 Investment of reserve of assets Issuers of ARTs that invest a part of the reserve of assets must only invest those assets in highly liquid financial instruments with minimal market risk, credit risk and concentration risk.
 The investments must be capable of being liquidated rapidly with minimal adverse price effect.
-The financial instruments must be held in custody in accordance with MiCAR.
+YES√ YES√ Only if you issue significant EMTs (with the obligations applicable with reference to the significant EMT).
+NO× The financial instruments must be held in custody in accordance with MiCAR.
 All profits or losses and any counterparty or operational risks that result from the investment of the reserve of assets must be borne by the issuer of the ART.
-YES YES Only if you issue EMTs (with the c applicable with r the significant E